 Compare the GIA Dossier Reports for Round Brilliants (Left) and Fancy Shapes (Right).

 However, as a general guideline to help you narrow down your initial selections, you can use the tables of recommended proportions for the various shapes as a reference.
-These tables can be found in the corresponding sections of each diamond shape.
+These tables can be found in the corresponding sections we have written for each individual shape.

 For online shoppers, having a magnified image or video to help you visualize the stone’s appearance is a MUST.
 The same goes for people who intend to make a purchase in a local store.
-Make sure you perform an inspection with a loupe and check the outline of the diamond.
+Make sure you perform an inspection with a loupe and pay attention to the outline of the diamond.